 ‘Reach out your hand and put it in my side.
 Do not doubt but believe’… ‘My Lord and my God!’
 (Jn.
 20:18)).

-Today is Divine Mercy Sunday, and as we celebrate the end of the Easter Octave, we contemplate the wounded side of our Saviour, the Church’s source of life.
-On Good Friday in the commemoration of the Lord’s Passion, St John recorded that as Our Lord hung in death upon the Cross, one of the soldiers pierced his side with a spear and at once there came out blood and water (Jn.
+Today is Divine Mercy Sunday, and as we celebrate the end of the Easter Octave, we contemplate the wounded side of Our Saviour, the Church’s source of life.
+You recall that on Good Friday as we commemorated the Passion, we heard that as Our Lord hung in death upon the Cross, one of the soldiers pierced his side with a spear and at once there came out blood and water (Jn.
 19:34).
 These living streams which continue to flow from the Sacred Heart of Our Risen Lord are the saving waters of Baptism by which we are born again and become a new creation, and the Precious Blood of the Eucharist which nourishes this life.
 St. John Chrysostom explains: As God took a rib from Adam’s side to fashion a woman, so Christ has given us blood and water from his side to fashion the Church.
 God took the rib when Adam was in a deep sleep, and in the same way Christ gave us the blood and water after his own death….
 As a woman nourishes her child with her own blood and milk, so does Christ unceasingly nourish with His own blood those to whom He Himself has given life (The Liturgy of the Hours, Vol. II, p.
 275).